k4vej/flaccurate/README.txt

 The Python audio library mutagen is used to accomplish flac metadata parsing: https://mutagen.readthedocs.io/en/latest/index.html

-Spent a lot of time considering python-audio-tools, but is not packaged in Debian repo, and at the time of writing has not been updated since 2015. http://audiotools.sourceforge.net/index.html
+Another Python audio library python audio tools is used for its flac to PCM functions.
+Its packaging does not reflect the maturity of the library itself.
+It is not packaged in Debian repo, and at the time of writing has not been updated since 2015. http://audiotools.sourceforge.net/index.html
 Uploaded to PyPi by a third party contributor (not the original author) under the name of: fmoo-audiotools (see: https://github.com/tuffy/python-audio-tools/issues/33)

 TODO
-- Implement operational algorithm not just calc md5 and insert into db
-- Update flac plugin to use a calculated md5 of the decoded audio data instead of the md5_signature in the header
-- Update mp3 plugin to make use of the easy header size calculation (for ID3v2 flags anyway)
-- Update mp3 plugin debug log output
-- Update mp3 plugin to reflect identification of ID3v2.4 headers correctly
 - Add accuraterip support
-- Add flac plugin support to compare md5sum vs header record
-- Add ABC
+- Possibly add abstract base class from which plugins derive their interface?